profsmith89/ctps/_sources/glossary.md

 **comments:** text following a `#` in Python.
 We use them to capture our pseudocode, and then after we have written some Python statements, we use them to explain what blocks of our code do.

+**computational complexity:** an area of computer science that quantifies the efficiency of algorithms without needing to measure any implementation of those algorithms in any particular programming language or on any particular machine.
+Execution time and memory consumed during execution are often the efficiency measures of interest.
+We use this type of analysis to understand whether an algorithm is a reasonable solution to our problem.

 **computer architecture:** the structure of a computer as seen from the collection of its components and interconnection of those components.
 This includes components like the computer's processor and memory system, and how the processor is connected to the memory system.

 **connection:** the abstraction that allows two software entities to communication.
 To move data through the connection, it might involve moving data around in a computer's memory as well as sending data across a communication link like wifi.

 **data science:** a discipline that uses data collected about the world to extract meaningful insights and generate new knowledge.

+**decomposition:** the process of breaking a problem into a set of small tasks, which are easier or more obvious to solve.
+You might further decompose these tasks into yet smaller components.

 **design pattern:** an approach to solving some programming problem that you'll see in many pieces of code.